argilla-io/distilabel/docs/sections/how_to_guides/basic/step/generator_step.md

 We can define a custom generator step by creating a new subclass of the [`GeneratorStep`][distilabel.steps.GeneratorStep] and defining the following:

-- `outputs`: is a property that returns a list of strings with the names of the output fields or a dictionary in which the keys are the names of the columns and the values are boolean indicating whether the column is required or not.
+- `outputs`: is an attribute that returns a list of strings with the names of the output fields or a dictionary in which the keys are the names of the columns and the values are boolean indicating whether the column is required or not.

 - `process`: is a method that yields output data and a boolean flag indicating whether that's the last batch to be generated.